 After construction of the tunnel support system (concrete encased ring beam), the tunnel itself is excavated in stages using a top heading and a bench.
 Road headers and other suitable excavating equipment can be used to excavate the rock cavern within the already constructed ring beam.
 Because the rock is viable, some limited blasting may be required.

-Access to the tunnel's construction would be from either end and most likely from a vertical access shaft near the midpoint of the tunnel.
-From the mid point access construction of the tunnel would proceed in either direction to speed construction of the tunnel to meet schedule demands.
+Access to the tunnel's construction would be from either end and from a vertical access shaft near Second and Brannan Streets.
+From the midpoint access construction of the tunnel would proceed in either direction to speed construction of the tunnel to meet schedule demands.
 These three access points would be used for equipment and labor access and for egress of excavated material.

-37 The panel included professor Thomas D. O'Rourke of Cornell University, Professor Tor L. Brekke of the University of California, Berkeley, and Mr. Norman A. Nadel, of Nadel Associates, Brewster, New York.
+&lt;sup>46 The panel included Professor Thomas D. O'Rourke of Cornell University, Professor Tor L. Brekke of the University of California, Berkeley, and Mr. Norman A. Nadel, of Nadel Associates, Brewster, New York.
 The Panel was chaired by Demetrious Koutsoftas, URS, San Francisco, who has extensive experience with development and tunnel projects in the Project Area and a substantial knowledgeable regarding the Project area's geology.

-Figure 5.20-6 Stacked Drift Tunnel Construction
+Figure 5.20-6: Stacked Drift Tunnel Construction